 Unlike 'conventional' interface preconditioners, PCBDDC iterates over all degrees of freedom, not just those on the interface.
 This allows the use of approximate solvers on the subdomains.

-Approximate local solvers are automatically adapted for singular linear problems (see ) if the user has attached a nullspace object to the subdomain matrices, and informed BDDC of using approximate solvers (via the command line).
+Approximate local solvers are automatically adapted (see ) if the user has attached a nullspace object to the subdomain matrices, and informed BDDC of using approximate solvers (via the command line).

-Boundary nodes are split in vertices, edges and faces using information from the local to global mapping of dofs and the local connectivity graph of nodes.
+Boundary nodes are split in vertices, edges and faces classes using information from the local to global mapping of dofs and the local connectivity graph of nodes.
 The latter can be customized by using PCBDDCSetLocalAdjacencyGraph() Additional information on dofs can be provided by using PCBDDCSetDofsSplitting(), PCBDDCSetDirichletBoundaries(), PCBDDCSetNeumannBoundaries(), and PCBDDCSetPrimalVerticesLocalIS()

 Change of basis is performed similarly to when requested.
-When more the one constraint is present on a single connected component (i.e. an edge or a face), a robust method based on local QR factorizations is used.
+When more than one constraint is present on a single connected component (i.e. an edge or a face), a robust method based on local QR factorizations is used.
 User defined change of basis can be passed to PCBDDC by using PCBDDCSetChangeOfBasisMat()

 The PETSc implementation also supports multilevel BDDC .
-Coarse grids are partitioned using MatPartitioning object.
+Coarse grids are partitioned using a MatPartitioning object.

 Options for Dirichlet, Neumann or coarse solver can be set with

-When using a multilevel approach, solvers' options at the N-th level can be specified as
+When using a multilevel approach, solvers' options at the N-th level (N > 1) can be specified as

 Contributed by Stefano Zampini